nate-io/amazon-ecs-nodejs-microservices/README.md

 Great practical example after reading [Building Microservices: Designing Fine-Grained Systems](https://samnewman.io/books/building_microservices/)

+## Modifications
+  First time using Koa.js so refactored server,js file in 1-no-container directory into an Express version as well.

 ## AWS Components Touched & Their Use:
   - Elastic Container Registry (ECR)
     - registers containers in AWS as well as acts as a repository for container images